 - Hennepin County Medical Center Traveler’s Clinic

-Because the health and safety of study abroad participants are the primary concern for all study abroad providers, the following guidelines have been developed to provide useful practical guidance to participants.
+Because the health and safety of study abroad participants is the primary concern for all study abroad providers, the following guidelines have been developed to provide useful practical guidance to participants.
 Although no set of guidelines can guarantee the health and safety needs of each individual involved in a study abroad program, these guidelines address issues that merit attention and thoughtful judgment.
-(See the full set of guidelines on health and safety).

 All Participants Should: